 Parameter Default Description AuditCauseEvents False Specifies whether non-immediate user events caused on persistent objects are audited in the transaction journal for replay on secondary databases.
 ConnectionPollInterval 30 Defines in seconds the interval at which the secondary database polls the primary database to determine reachability via the communication paths.
 (Configured on secondary databases.)
 DatabaseRole Not specified Activates SDS on a database server node and determines the starting database role for the server.
 DatabaseSubrole Not specified Activates the SDS secondary as an RPS node.
 JournalReadBuffers 4 Specifies the number of buffers to use when reading a journal file on disk.
 JournalReplayBlocksize 128K bytes Specifies the size in bytes of each read buffer used when replaying a journal file.
 JournalXferBlocksize 128K bytes Specifies the size in bytes used for journal file disk and network I/O operations.
 JournalXferCompression True When enabled, causes SDS to compress journal data blocks for transmission across the network.
-MaxDeferredTransactions 300 Pauses transaction replay until the backlog of deferred transactions has reduced to zero (0).
-MaxSecondaries 16 Specifies the maximum number of secondary databases that can attach to a primary database server.
-MyName Not specified Specifies a unique name for a JADE system operating within a Synchronized Database Service environment (SDE).
-PrimaryServerName Not specified Specifies the name on the secondary database server of the JADE system with the primary role.
-ReadAccessDisabled False Specifies whether read access to the database is disabled.
-ReconnectInterval 300 seconds Specifies the frequency at which a secondary database server attempts to reconnect to its primary server when a primary server is not available.
+MaxDeferredTransactions 30 Pauses transaction replay until the backlog of deferred transactions has reduced to zero ( 0 ).